 Chase Utley refuses to go away.

-Utley, now 39, has agreed to a two-year deal to return to the Dodgers, according to FanRag's Jon Heyman.
+Utley, now 39, agreed to a two-year deal to return to the Dodgers, according to FanRag's Jon Heyman on Tuesday.

 Utley has spent the last 2½ seasons in L.A. since being traded by the Phillies in August 2015.
 In those parts of three seasons, he's hit .240/.317./.395 and gone 4 for 46 in the playoffs.